ovn-org/libovsdb/README.md

     go generate ./...

-In your application, load the DBModel, connect to the server and start interacting with the database:
+In your application, load the ClientDBModel, connect to the server and start interacting with the database:

     import (
         "fmt"